Voopie/RuneHelper/README.md

 - Click on the symbols in any order
 - If other players in the party have the same addon, symbols will be synchronized
 - If not, I recommend that you click the "Announce" button
+- If you carry a rune, the right place will be highlighted

 ![Main frame](https://i.imgur.com/PNzitCD.gif "Main frame") ![With aura](https://i.imgur.com/HbNREnp.gif "With aura")